enkidevs/curriculum/Web/HTML/best-practices/close-all-html-elements.md

 Content goes here
 ```

-In HTML5 there are no strict rules for some tags, however it is best practice to use closing tags.
+In HTML5 there are no strict rules for some tags, however, it is best practice to use closing tags.
 Why?

 Because, even though HTML5 assumes a new tag can start without the previous one being closed, there are older browsers versions that do not support HTML5.
 These browsers use XHTML or HTM, both of which have stricter rules.